linuxeye/lnmp/README.md

 ## Introduction

    `Linux`+`Nginx`+`MySQL` (Can Choose to install `MariaDB`)+`PHP` (Can Choose whether to install `Pureftpd`+`User manager for PureFTPd`+`phpMyAdmin`), Can choose to install ngx_pagespeed after installing lnmp, Installing the module execute scripts `/root/lnmp/install_ngx_pagespeed.sh`.
 Add a virtual host with ngx_pagespeed module, Please use the script `/root/lnmp/vhost_ngx_pagespeed.sh` (Must be installed ngx_pagespeed module).
 Do not ngx_pagespeed module, can run the script `/root/lnmp/vhost.sh` Add a virtual host. <br />
-    The script is the new software package using stable version, Fixes some security issues, (Before installation will be performed, Initialize security script) For CentOS/RadHat >=5 or Ubuntu >=12 .Features include:
+   The script is the new software package using stable version, Fixes some security issues, (Before installation will be performed, Initialize security script) For CentOS/RadHat >=5 or Ubuntu >=12 .<br />

+   Features include:
 - Constant updates
 - Source compiler, Almost all of source packages is the latest stable version and downloaded from the official website
 - Fixes some security issues
 - Choose to install MySQL or MariaDB database
-- Choose whether to install memcache, Pureftpd, phpMyAdmin
+- Choose whether to install Pureftpd, phpMyAdmin
+- Choose whether to install memcache or redis
 - Support ngx_pagespeed module (after installing lnmp)
 - Add a virtual host script provided